arnu515/gleamail/README.md

 It is a type-safe and friendly wrapper on top of the excellent [`gen_smtp`](https://hexdocs.pm/gen_smtp) Erlang library.
 Currently, it supports sending mails via. blocking the current process, but I will add support for non-blocking delivery soon.

+I also plan on adding attachments support later.

 ```sh
 gleam add gleamail@1
 ```